 These characters could profit you in the combat of the games, but it’s going to be a climb uphill from there.
 Your kit is not as optimized in this list as the better combatants.

-Steel Sword & Silver Sword|
+|Geralt||Steel Sword & Silver Sword|

-Gae Dearg & Moralltach|
+|Hilde||Gae Dearg & Moralltach|

 With the help of her Ivy Blade, Ivy can partly tear up opponents.
 She’s the most harmful and advanced person in the game.
 Her main motive is against the edge of the soul.

-In a very dominant pack, there were tonnes of damage, insane zoning potential, good speed and powerful control.
+In a very dominant pack, there were tonnes of damage, insane zoning potential, good speed and power control.
 If you’re more a machine than a man, perhaps the best character in the game.
 Specifically designed to destroy characters who have to close first in order to dispel damage.

 Terror-charged state, an overabundance of movements that cause obscene damage, and our favourite edgelord has some unique defensive manoeuvres that do not have to be costly but honest.
 On the luminous side, well-timed lows can counter the noob-killer auto-GI/venge attack.

-Nightmare also has two Just Frame instantaneous input capabilities (iAGA, iABA), excellent for distance building and punishing block attacks; they are hard to perform but are both the best capabilities in the game with practice.
+Nightmare also has two Just Frame instantaneous input capabilities (iAGA, iABA), excellent for distance building and punishing block attacks they are hard to perform but are both the best capabilities in the game with practice.